 Buyers must contribute from their own funds at least one percent (1%) of the net sales price of either a HACP owned property or a private market property.
 The family may use an Individual Development Account (IDA) or Family Self-Sufficiency (FSS) escrow account for their down payment.
-LIPH program participants who established homeownership "lease-purchase" accounts prior to January 1, 2007, may utilize these accounts for their down payment.
+LIPH program participants who established homeownership "lease- purchase" accounts prior to January 1, 2007, may utilize these accounts for their down payment.

-E. Refinancing
+E. REFINANCING:

-No buyer while receiving an HACP second mortgage assistance may refinance their mortgage(s) or incur additional debt secured by the home without the prior written approval of HACP.
+No buyer while receiving HACP second mortgage assistance may refinance their mortgage(s) or incur additional debt secured by the home without the prior written approval of HACP.
+Upon a written request, the HACP should consider the subordination of its mortgage(s) on a case- bycase basis.
+Refinancing proposals must not seriously impact the affordability of the property or security of the public investment.
+Refinance subordination reviews will be of the following criteria.